Investigation begins into cause of massive paper mill blast

-A dozen state and federal investigators on Thursday began their investigation into the cause of a paper mill explosion that sent debris and a slurry of chemicals raining down on nearby cars and buildings.
-The blast at the Androscoggin Mill shook the ground Wednesday and sent a plume of smoke into the air that could be seen for miles around.
+State and federal investigators began searching for the cause of a paper mill explosion that shook the ground and sent debris and a slurry of chemicals raining down on nearby cars and buildings.
+Elation over the stunning news that no one was hurt began to shift toward concern about how long the Androscoggin Mill would be idled.
+A long-term closure could send ripples through the rural economy.

-Yet no one was injured.
-"If ever there was a day when we should believe in miracles, today is it," an emotional Gov. Janet Mills told reporters on Wednesday.
+"We are not in a position to estimate the exact timing of restarting any part of the mill," Roxie Lassetter, human resources manager, said on Thursday.
+The investigation into the cause of the Wednesday blast was led by a team of investigators from the Maine Fire Marshal's Office and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, said Stephen McCausland, spokesman for the Maine Department of Public Safety.

-The explosion happened in a 70-foot-tall, kettle-like device called a "digester" that contained a slurry of wood chips, water and chemicals.
+The investigators began interviewing workers and got their first look at the damage on Thursday, McCausland said.
+The blast happened in a massive, kettle-like "digester" where a slurry of wood chips, water and chemicals is transformed into pulp.
 Nearby vehicles were covered with a thick, brown substance that fell from the sky after the blast.
-At the mill, more than 100 cars were in the parking lot Thursday morning, indicating workers were on duty.
-But there was no immediate word on whether paper production could continue after the blast.

-The investigation into the cause of the blast was led by a team of investigators from the Fire Marshal's Office and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, said Stephen McCausland, spokesman for the Maine Department of Public Safety.
-Those investigators were on site Thursday, he said.
+But the massive paper machines that churn out different types of specialty paper escaped damage, and the company is exploring options to get them running as soon as possible, Lassetter said.
+In Jay, the Androscoggin Mill has been a survivor as other paper mills closed with the loss of thousands of jobs in Maine.

+Its economic impact stretches far beyond the 500 workers there, to a supply chain that includes loggers, truckers and foresters.
+"The Androscoggin Mill and all paper mills have economic tentacles that reach deep in the rural communities of new England," said Eric Kingsley, a forest economist and partner at Innovative Natural Resource Solutions.

-The mill was built in the mid-1960s in Jay, which today is a community of about 5,000 people.
-It changed ownership in February when it was sold by Ohio-based Verso to a Pennsylvania company, Pixelle Specialty Solutions..
+Each day, 150 trucks dropped off about 30 tons apiece of trees, wood chips and sawdust to be transformed into a food-grade paper that's used in fast food packaging and in other products, he said.
+The mill, which was built in the mid-1960s, changed ownership in February when it was sold by Ohio-based Verso to a Pennsylvania company, Pixelle Specialty Solutions.

+Around Jay, the 5,000 residents who've become accustomed to ups and downs in the paper industry understand that viability of the mill depends on the extent of the damage.
+"All of the options have entered everyone's minds.
+Right now we're trying to focus on the positive," said Town Manager Shiloh LaFreniere.

+The positive includes the fact that none of the 200 workers at the mill at the time of the blast were hurt, LaFreniere said.
+Also, the Maine Department of Environmental Protection classified the slurry that rained down as a minor irritant that wasn't considered to be toxic, she said.
+Public works crews were sweeping the streets and picking up fallen debris on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)